 Meanwhile, Daniel Boone and his family built a homestead in nearby Defiance.
-His Booneslick Road later become the eastern starting-point of the Santa Fe Trail and the Oregon Trail.
+His Booneslick Road later became the eastern starting-point of the Santa Fe Trail and the Oregon Trail.
 Jean Baptiste Pointe Du Sable, the "Black Frenchman" who founded Chicago, lived the last 10 years of his life in Frenchtown and died in 1818.

 Also in 1818, Saint Philippine Duchesne established the first free girls' school west of the Mississippi.
 It's not surprising that statesmen decided Missouri's First State Capitol should be here, between 1821 and 1826.
 Lindenwood College, a landmark private fine arts school, was founded in 1827.